Donald Trump Blames Media for Condemning Virginia Comments

 Outside the Phoenix convention center, shouting matches and minor scuffles erupted between Trump supporters and protesters gathered near the site of his latest campaign rally.
 Phoenix Mayor Greg Stanton had asked Trump to delay his political event to allow for more time of national healing after Charlottesville.

-Eager to capitalize on his hard-line stance on immigration, Trump had teased the politically inflammatory possibility of pardoning former sheriff Joe Arpaio while in town.
+Trump teased a pardon for former sheriff Joe Arpaio, asking the crowd what they thought of him.
+Loud cheers erupted.
 The former Maricopa County sheriff is awaiting sentencing after his conviction in federal court for disobeying court orders to stop his immigration patrols.

+"So was Sheriff Joe convicted for doing his job?"
+Trump asked.
+"I'll make a prediction: I think he's going to be just fine."

-White House press secretary Sarah Huckabee Sanders said Trump wouldn't discuss or take action on a pardon "at any point today," even though the president had told Fox News he was considering it.
+Earlier, White House press secretary Sarah Huckabee Sanders said Trump wouldn't discuss or take action on a pardon "at any point today," even though the president had told Fox News he was considering it.

+Trump said at the rally that the only reason he wouldn't make a move from the stage was to avoid controversy for the moment.

 In the comfort of his most fervent fans, Trump often resurrects his free-wheeling 2016 campaign style, pinging insults at perceived enemies such as the media and meandering from topic to topic without a clear theme.
+Although Trump's high-profile warm-up acts suggested the president's speech would be about unity, the president was more intent on settling scores.

 Neither of Arizona's two Republican senators appeared with Trump.